 What dental hygienists recommend to do about your bad breath

 The first thing I recommend is seeing a dental professional.
-Having a thorough assessment of your mouth is the only way to see the whole picture and get to the reason why you have bad breath.
+A thorough assessment of your mouth is the only way to see the whole picture and get to why you have bad breath.

 At the dental office, they will assess the tissues and examine the teeth and gum health.
 In the link posted below, I go through a full dental hygiene appointment and what really goes on.